Skip to main content Skip to footer

 ],

-Now, execute the application using the following command:
+Finally, run the application by executing the following command:

 ng serve --open